Beneficial Nominee Can Claim Life Insurance Proceeds Over Legal Heirs

 The nomination process is primarily governed by Section 39 of the Insurance Act, 1938.

-If a policy is “assigned” (ownership is transferred) to a third party, such as a bank for a loan, the nomination is automatically cancelled, unless the assignment is specifically made as security.
+If the ownership of the policy is transferred to a third party, such as a bank for a loan, the nomination is automatically cancelled, unless the security is specifically made.